vinit-desai/expertiza/setup/Development.md

    ```
 3. Choose a name from the `users` table according to the role, and use this `name` to log in with the password set to `password` for all users.

-## Access installation of Expertiza from outside the VCL (Optional)
+## Permit access to installation of Expertiza from outside the VCL (Optional)
 ```bash
 iptables -I INPUT -p tcp -s 0.0.0.0/0 --dport 8080 -j ACCEPT ufw allow 8080 # (run again if it fails)